 Providing Focused Attention Backed By Extensive Experience

-Land Use and Zoning: What You Need to Know
+Land Use And Zoning: What You Need To Know

 At the law firm of Lynch & Eatman, L.L.P., our Raleigh land use and zoning attorneys assist clients in The Triangle and throughout North Carolina with land use matters, providing advice, representation and guidance to developers, landowners, homeowners, tenants and other clients.
 Our firm is committed to providing clients with the comprehensive legal services they need, whether you are a homeowner seeking a variance for a minor project or a developer needing to plan, permit, build and operate a complex commercial development.

-Land Use and Zoning in North Carolina: The Basics
+Land Use And Zoning In North Carolina: The Basics

-Land use regulations, including zoning laws, are enacted and enforced by local governments to promote and protect the public and environmental welfare, community aesthetics and the best use of property.
-In many North Carolina towns, cities and counties, these regulations are adopted and incorporated as part of a unified development ordinance that includes a zoning map, a table of permitted land uses within each zoning district, building standards such as setbacks, height limitations and buffer requirements, stormwater and environmental regulations and much more.
+Land use regulations, including zoning laws, are enacted and enforced by local governments to promote and protect the public and environmental welfare, community aesthetics, and the best use of property.
+In many North Carolina towns, cities and counties, these regulations are adopted and incorporated as part of a unified development ordinance that includes a zoning map, a table of permitted land uses within each zoning district, building standards such as setbacks, height limitations and buffer requirements, stormwater and environmental regulations, and much more.

-What Is a Variance?
+What Is A Variance?

 At Lynch & Eatman, L.L.P., variances are one of our most frequently handled land use matters.
 A variance generally refers to an approved deviation from a land use regulation that imposes an unnecessary hardship on the property owner.
 In most municipalities, variance requests are presented to the Board of Adjustment in a quasi-judicial public hearing.
 Drafting persuasive responses in your variance application and presenting sufficient evidence at the public hearing are key factors for increasing the chances that your variance request will be approved.